geekananya/social-media-platform/README.md

 2. Migrate to the client directory by running `cd client` command on terminal.
 3. Run the command `npm install` on terminal to install required packages.
 4. Run `npm start`.
-5. You will need to configure your own Firebase Auth using your APIKey.
-Refer to `client/src/firebaseConfig-sample.js` file.
+5. Set relevant environment variables to configure Firebase Auth.

 # Visit and use the platform
 - Use this [Deployment Link]() to visit the platform.